The Step-By-Step Guide To Email Automation.

-Campaigns are automated email series that is sent with a chosen time between each email.
+Campaigns are automated email series that are sent with a chosen time between each email.
 Broadcasts are emails that are sent once to the entire list.
-Broadcasts are great to send news updates and date-specific emails such as for Christmas and Black Friday.
+Broadcasts are great to send news updates and date-specific emails, such as for Christmas and Black Friday.
 You can schedule your broadcast, so they are automated for the future.

 Step #4: Write email series

 You need to be aware of a few things when you create your email series.
-On the campaign screen you have 3 action modules on the left: Send a Message, Wait, and Apply Tag.
+You have 3 action modules on the left on the campaign screen: Send a Message, Wait, and Apply Tag.
 These are the building blocks that you can double click on or drag and drop into the email series.
-When you have added them to the email series, you can click on it and manage them in the left sidebar.
+When you have added them to the email series, you can click on them and manage them in the left sidebar.

 To write your emails, click on the message module once and click the green button “Create a Message” on the left.
-Here you can choose “Drag & Drop Email Builder”, “Plain Text Message” and “HTML Editor”.
-Generally, you will get the best results by using the “Plain Text Message”, but the “Drag & Drop Builder” is also great – just don’t make the emails to fancy with advanced designs.
-If you use the “Drag & Drop Builder”, you should create an email template before you write the emails.
-This can be done in the main dashboard by hovering “Messages” and clicking on “Email Template Manager”.
-After you have created an email template, it will be available in the “Drag & Drop Builder”.
+Here you can choose “Drag & Drop Email Builder,” “Plain Text Message,” and “HTML Editor.”
+Generally, you will get the best results using the “Plain Text Message,” but the “Drag & Drop Builder” is also great – just don’t make the emails too fancy with advanced designs.
+If you use the “Drag & Drop Builder,” you should create an email template before writing the emails.
+This can be done in the main dashboard by hovering “Messages” and clicking on “Email Template Manager.”
+After creating an email template, it will be available in the “Drag & Drop Builder.”

 It’s a good idea to create a series of emails that last at least 1-2 weeks.
 Then you can continue to create more emails over time while the first emails are sent to your subscribers.